Student Support Services

 College Survival Workshops

-Summer workshop topics include: student panels, student rights and responsibilities, female and male matters in college, academic and campus resources
+Summer workshop topics include: Student leadership panel, student rights and responsibilities, female and male matters in college, financial aid, budgeting, conflict resolution, financial literacy, academic and campus resources.

-Fall workshop topics include: college advising, dating violence and prevention, getting involved, diversity, and resume writing
+Fall workshop topics include: college advising, dating violence and prevention, getting involved, diversity, resume writing, credit and loan debt.

-Spring workshop topics include: study habits, cultural expo, college advising, graduate school preparation, and interviewing tips
+Spring workshop topics include: study habits, cultural expo, college advising, graduate school preparation, internships and interviewing tips.